-This chapter summarises our draft findings and recommendations on the eConveyancing market, and then goes on to discuss them in more detail.
+This chapter summarises our findings and recommendations on the eConveyancing market, and then goes on to discuss them in more detail.

-3.1 Summary of draft findings and recommendations on the eConveyancing market
+3.1 Summary of findings and recommendations on the eConveyancing market

 The future development of competition in the eConveyancing market depends on minimising barriers that constrain new ELNOs from entering the market or increasing their market share.
+We consider that maintaining the status quo will disadvantage new entrant ELNOs and will risk entrenching the current market structure - that is, a single ELNO providing services to effectively 100% of the market.

 While we considered a number of different barriers to entry, the most significant barriers are:

-- The network effects in the market, which mean that the market is likely to be dominated by more established ELNOs that have a larger subscriber base to complete transactions with.
+The network effects in the market, which mean that the market is likely to be dominated by more established ELNOs that have a larger subscriber base to complete transactions with.
 Introducing interoperability (discussed in detail in Chapter 4) will open up these network effects and improve competition.
-Most submissions to our Issues Paper supported this. - Regulatory uncertainty that would result from a proposed two-year moratorium on new entry of ELNOs would significantly delay the development of competition and could potentially reduce investment in the market.
-We recommend that the NSW Office of the Registrar General (ORG) work with ARNECC to model the competition framework for eConveyancing on the Council of Financial Regulators' Minimum Conditions for Safe and Effective Competition in Cash Equity Settlement in Australia.
-This would involve regulators setting licence conditions that are consistent with safe, efficient competition in the market and reflect each new entrant ELNO's business plans, instead of a two-year moratorium on new entry.
+Most submissions to our Issues Paper supported this.

+Regulatory uncertainty resulting from measures such as a proposed two-year moratorium on new entry of ELNOs (discussed further in Section 3.5.3), would significantly delay the development of competition and could potentially reduce investment in the market.
+We recommend that the NSW Office of the Registrar General (ORG) work with ARNECC to model the competition framework for eConveyancing on the principles of the Council of Financial Regulators' Minimum Conditions for Safe and Effective Competition in Cash Equity Settlement in Australia.
+This would involve regulators setting conditions of approval that are consistent with safe, efficient competition in the market and reflect each new entrant ELNO's business plans, instead of a two-year moratorium on new entry.